Were you injured in an accident that was not your fault?

 Yes.
 There are various other factors that can affect whether a successful no win, no fee claim will be possible, such as the circumstances of your injury or whether there was a criminal incident.

-We would be happy to give you a definitive answer.
+We would be happy to give you a clearer answer.
 Speak to a legally trained expert now on 0800 612 7456.
 Alternatively, find out if you have a claim with our Injury Claim Checker:

 The amount of money you could claim for your injury will depend on:

 - the extent of your injury, and

 - any financial losses or costs you have incurred.

 At the start of your claim, your solicitor will consider the many ways your injury has affected your life.
 Your solicitor will take all of these effects into account to calculate the correct compensation award for you.